pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - The name and icon of the organization workspace.

-- Add optional payment and terms of service information for Sites built in your Workspace.
+- Payment and terms of service information for Sites built in your Workspace.

 To customize a Professional Workspace, go to the Workspace you wish to customize, then click the **Settings** tab.